Nector + LogicERP POS Integration

 Step 10: Copy POS Username and Password Fields

 After creating the redemption rule, the merchant returns to the LogicERP POS settings page and copies the generated Username and Password fields.
+These details should be handled carefully because they are used for POS-side authentication or configuration.

 Step 11: Whitelist Required IPs